isomerpages/moe-jurongwestpri/pages/CCE Programmes.md

 The school leverages the Head-Hands-Heart approach in championing its VIA effort.
 The school is mindful of the SE competencies which it seeks to engender through VIA.
 Keeping in mind age-activity compatibility, the VIA effort follows a progressive continuum from serving self, serving school, serving the community to serving the nation.
-We planned a variety of VIA programmes and collaborated with the departments in our school to provide opportunities for students to learn.
+We planned a variety of VIA programmes and collaborated with the community partners and departments in our school to provide opportunities for students to learn.

 **Interdisciplinary Project Work (IPW)**